-- Chief complaint: Contractions, vaginal bleeding or other suggestive of labor - Ascertain gestational age, parity and Be-in-Bethel (BIB) date (should be documented on Problem List). - Get clear history of contractions-duration, frequency, strength. - · Get history of complications-review OB chart to review placental location, prenatal course. - · Find out when last had sex or pelvic exam. - Make sure health aides dip a urine, get blood pressure and continue to accurately record contractions.
-Have them assign someone to palpate uterus.. - There is no availability of continuous monitoring-just a Doppler and manual palpation.. - If the CHA has not sent you an RMT in RAVEN, start a note documenting all of the frequent call backs. - If the CHA has sent you a RAVEN RMT be sure to document your advice and call back information. - If seems like preterm labor is a possible diagnosis- - · Start IV fluid, give Motrin 800 mg if not allergic, give terbutaline. - Repeat terbutaline q 30 min for up to 3 additional doses if contractions continue and patient tolerates. . - · Can repeat IVF if seems dehydrated.. - · If contractions do not stop and it is before the BIB, activate a medevac. - If it is after the BIB and there is a compelling reason such as possible breech or transverse presentation or hypertension, consult HROB and consider a medevac. - · If contractions stop, can monitor in village until they can come in commercial.. - Do not fly someone commercial who could deliver en route regardless of gestational age. - You really cannot tell who is or is not in labor over the phone-do not hesitate to consult HROB for these patients.
+- ♦ Chief complaint: Contractions, vaginal bleeding or other suggestive of labor - · Ascertain gestational age, parity and Be-in-Bethel (BIB) date (should be documented on Problem List). - Get clear history of contractions-duration, frequency, strength. - Get history of complications-review OB chart to review placental location, prenatal course. - · Find out when last had sex or pelvic exam. - Make sure health aides dip a urine, get blood pressure and continue to accurately record contractions.
+Have them assign someone to palpate uterus. - There is no availability of continuous monitoring-just a Doppler and manual palpation. - If the CHA has not sent you an RMT in RAVEN, start a RAVEN alert note or a word document that you can copy and paste into a RAVEN alert note.
+Use this to document the frequent call backs. - If the CHA has sent you a RAVEN RMT be sure to document your advice and call back information. - If seems like preterm labor is a possible diagnosis- - Start IV fluid, give Motrin 800 mg if not allergic, give terbutaline, give dexamethasone. - Repeat terbutaline q 30 min for up to 3 additional doses if contractions continue and patient tolerates. . - · Can repeat IVF if seems dehydrated. - If contractions do not stop and it is before the BIB, activate a medevac. - If it is after the BIB and there is a compelling reason such as possible breech or transverse presentation or hypertension, consult HROB and consider a medevac. - · If contractions stop, can monitor in village until they can come in commercial. - · Do not fly someone commercial who could deliver en route regardless of gestational age. - You really cannot tell who is or is not in labor over the phone- do not hesitate to consult HROB for these patients.